-To relieve this tension and stress, it is imperative that your neck and head are elevated to a specific height that is associated to your specific needs.
-Memory foam pillows are a way for you to accomplish this, because polyurethane is specifically designed to provide elevated support and a “melting in” feeling that adds to your overall comfort.
+It is imperative that your neck and head are elevated to a specific height when trying to alleviate neck pain.
+Memory foam pillows are a way for you to accomplish this because polyurethane is specifically designed to provide elevated support and a “melting in” feeling that adds to your overall comfort.

 In addition to the traditional feather offerings, there are several other styles offered that could be your answer.
 You’ll find that water and even buckwheat models are being sold as solutions to common ailments related to less than satisfactory pillows, neck pain or allergies.
 However, there are specific features and benefits found with memory foam that are unlike any of the other choices.